LiamFallon213/Artificier/Masterworks/Individual Masterworks/Masterwork No. 3.md

 -   **Level 11:**

--   **Level 12:** Defensive shielding, as an action you may expend one charge to gain a +2 to AC for one hour you must absorb a shield to use this.
+-   **Level 12:** Quantum Shielding, Your form becomes fuzzy as you expand your quantum probability cone.
+As an action you may expend one charge to gain a +2 to AC for one hour you must absorb a shield to use this.

 -   **Level 13:** Additional Charges (You now have 15 charges)